CUTLER-H2020/DataCrawlers/Economic/spitogatos.gr/README.md

-# Crawler for maps.me
+# Crawler for spitogatos.gr

-DUTH's crawler to download data from maps.me
+DUTH's crawler to download data from spitogatos.gr

 ## Getting Started